brucezztong/ZZTong-Prefabs/README.txt

 INFO:

-This mod does not contain any custom blocks, resources, objects, etc. It depends only on the vanilla game and introduces no other requirements or dependencies.
+This modlet does not contain any custom blocks, resources, objects, etc. It depends only on the vanilla game and introduces no other requirements or dependencies.

-This content conforms to CompoPack rules for contributions, which means they will often contain more Zombies than Vanilla content.
-The loot is intended to work out the same as Vanilla content, but that balance is subjective.

 CLIENT INSTALLATION: (Windows)